(1) Subsections (2) and (3) apply where a question falls to be determined in Scotland as to the legal capacity of a person aged under 16 to—

 (2) The person is to be taken to have that capacity where the person has a general understanding of what it means to exercise the right or give such consent.

-(3) A person aged 12 or over is to be presumed to be of sufficient age and maturity to have such understanding,
+(3) A person aged 12 or over is to be presumed to be of sufficient age and maturity to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.